What is a brand?

 Instagram Polls?
 This week, Instagram integrated a new feature called Instagram Polls into their Instagram story functionality and its a big one.
 The principal is relatively easy: You add the new poll sticker to your story post, write your question and give 2 options...read more

 Improve your food photography by learning some basic origami Yes, you read the title right, just some basic origami is all it takes to improve your food photography.
-If you know how to fold your paper into 3 equal horizontal, and 3 equal vertical parts,...read more
+If you know how to fold your paper into 3 equal horizontal, and 3 equal vertical parts, you surely...read more

 The basics of web design Welcome to this second blog article and let's just jump right into the important stuff: your website.
-Your website is your brand's or company's digital home, the only place where you are in full control of functionality and content...read more
+Your website is your brand's or company's digital home, the only place where you are in full control of functionality and content (as long as...read more

 Welcome to the kitchen Hey, I am Tobi, lead strategist, and manager of the company who’s blog you are about to read.
 In this first of many blog articles, I would like to introduce us to you, talk about what we are set out to do and what you can expect from following...read more